siqad/siqad/README.md

 ## GUI

 ### Generic
-* When attempting to select DBs using rubberband but clicked on a DB/aggregate as the starting location, the object at the starting position takes the press event and rubberband fails to show
 * Save DB layouts and load from save
   * "You have unsaved changes..."
   * Periodic autosave